dylibso/wasmstore/README.md

   - Delete a module by hash or path
 - `GET /api/v1/hash/*`
   - Get the hash of the module stored at a specific path
+- `POST /api/v1/hash/:hash/*`
+  - Set the path to point to the provided hash (the hash should already exist in the store)
 - `PUT /api/v1/branch/:branch`
   - Switch the default branch
 - `POST /api/v1/branch/:branch`